jjenkel/DataCleaningAssignmentWeek4/ReadMe.md

 output: html_document
 ---

-#Human Activity Recognition Using Smartphones Dataset
+##Human Activity Recognition Using Smartphones Dataset
-##Version 1.0
+###Version 1.0

 ##ReadMe Addendum

-This 'ReadMe' Addendum is in addition to the original ReadMe.txt file that accompanies the dataset named above and used for the
-Getting And Cleaning Data Course - Week 4 Assignment.
-The text of the original document has been pasted into this document below
-(at the end) for easy reference.
+This 'ReadMe' Addendum supplements the original ReadMe.txt file that accompanies the dataset named above and used for the Getting And Cleaning Data Course - Week 4 Assignment.
+The text of the original document has been pasted into this document below (at the end) for easy reference.

-The repository associated with this work can be found at:
+The GitHub repository associated with this work can be found at: [Link To GitHub](https://github.com/jjenkel/DataCleaningAssignmentWeek4)

+###Overview
+The script 'run_analysis' prepares two datasets by reading in and joining together the original motion data collected via Samsung cellphones.
+At the end of the loading and joining process the data are in a dataset named 'AllData' (an R data.frame).
+The data are then restricted to the measures 'mean' and 'std' as directed by the assignment instructions.
+Column names were added and made (more) tidy than in the initial data, but not dramatically to preserve the variable naming conventions used by the original researchers.
+The final dataset, named 'AllData' had 10299 observations and 76 variables.

+At the end of the script, averages of the remaining measures by Subject and Activity are calculated and stored to a dataset named 'ResultsData'.
+This dataset is also written to a text file in the working directory.
+The 'ResultsData' dataset contains 180 observations and 75 variables.

+###Data Cleaning Details
 As instructed for the Getting and Cleaning Data Week 4 Assignment:

 * Beginning with the training data